mikimer/LoRa/README.md

 ![](assets/norammote_img5.png)

 ### The user interface for the mote
-The NorAm mote contains a battery so charge it using a micro-USB cable in the `USB1` port.
-The `CHG` light is red while the mote is charging and green when fully charged.
+The NorAm mote contains a battery so you will need to charge it.
+There are 2 micro-USB ports on the front of the mote, chage with the one labeled `USB1`.
+The `CHG` light is orange while the mote is charging and green when fully charged.
 The `USR` light blinks green while the mote is searching for GPS and is solid green when it has locked the GPS signal.
 You don't need to worry about lights `1` `2` and `3`.
 If you've got a mote from the IoT Studio, then the `USB2` port is covered with orange tape -- it's a port for updating the mote's firmware.

 ### Get mote Device ID

 If you're using a NorAm mote from the IoT Studio, then skip this step since your mote comes pre-loaded with the device ID and firmware to operate on the Senet network.

-If you purchased a NorAm mote, then you will need to use the [Senet NoRam Mote Network Coverage Test Tool on ARM mbed](https://developer.mbed.org/teams/Senet/code/Senet-NAMote/).
+If you purchased a NorAm mote, then you will need to load it with a firmware downloaded from here: [Senet NoRam Mote Network Coverage Test Tool on ARM mbed](https://developer.mbed.org/teams/Senet/code/Senet-NAMote/).
 To build the program click “Import Library” to add a copy of the source code  to your developer workspace.
 In the pop-up window select “saves as program”.
 Most importantly, you'll need to generate your own, unique device ID -- the wiki page describes how to do this.
 After you've customized your firmware, click compile to build and download the firmware (the .bin file).

 You'll now need to upload the file to your Semtech NorAm mote.
 First, connect the USB1 port to a power source -- this port is only used for power.
 Next connect the USB2 port to your computer -- this port is only used for communication.
 The mote will appear as a USB storage device.
 Drag your .bin file to the mote and the firmware will install itself.
 Disconnect the mote from your laptop.
 You're all set.